fluiddyn/fluidfft/doc/overview.rst

 - benchmarks,

-- operators for simple tasks (for example, compute the mean of the energy).
+- operators for simple tasks (for example, compute the energy or the gradient of a field).